 Living a New Life in America

 While Frederick was working for aerospace firm Lockheed Martin in California, Bernhard had started a new textile factory in Liverpool, England.
 He sent Maria a cashmere sweater to see if Americans might like the fine, soft wool.
 Maria took the sweater to a department store in Beverly Hills, which agreed to sell them.
-Other stores across the country followed suit, and Maria eventually started opened her own clothing boutique.
+Other stores across the country followed suit, and Maria eventually opened her own clothing boutique.
 The couple had three sons and a daughter in America, building a life together in a country that welcomed them.
 Yet Maria never forgot what the Nazis stole from her family.

 Fighting for & Winning Restitution